 Your CV – polish the copy

-As a general must do, we advise tailoring the content of your CV to the position or the industry.
+As a general must-do, make sure you tailor the content of your CV to the position or the industry.
 The items most relevant for the position come first, and we recommend adding a brief summary of your expertise up top.
-Based on our background in communication, we also advise to go for quality rather than quantity when applying.
+We also advise to go for quality rather than quantity when applying.
 Rather than sending the same CV to hundreds of positions, think to put more effort into the jobs you really believe in.

-Last, get rid of the information that is irrelevant to the position.
+Last, get rid of irrelevant information.
 That summer job back in high school won’t add much to your CV, best to leave it out.

 The interview – prepare for the camera

 A job interview generally includes meeting in person at the office.
 In the middle of the COVID-19 pandemic however, interviews are typically done over a video call.
-The advantage is that a lot less time is spent in traffic for the person applying, but a call still requires a bit of etiquette and may present some extra elements.
+The advantage is that a lot less time is spent in traffic, but a call still requires a bit of etiquette and may present some extra elements.

 There is plenty to be said about job interviews, but we will keep it down to a couple of short recommendations: